 Description – Task descriptions allow you to describe, give directions, or add any other context for a task.

 Attachments – Attach any relevant files or documents that are needed for the task.

 Checklist – Checklist breaks a task into smaller pieces.
-Subtasks, like tasks, have comments and assignees which you mark with @memebername.
+Subtasks, like tasks, have comments and assignees which you mark with @membername.

-Discussion – Discussion on a task or conversation to offer help, answer questions, and help move work forward.
+Discussion – Discussion about a task or conversation offering help, answer questions, and help move work forward.